zxanderh/als-unhooked/README.md

 > Note: Only the average run times are shown.
 See [benchmark/_exec.js](./benchmark/_exec.js) for more details on how the benchmarks are run.

-> Note 2: The Modern API was retrofitted with some functionality from the legacy interface for the purpose of these tests.
+> Note 2: The Modern API was retrofitted with some functionality from the legacy interface for testing parity.

 ## Working with EventEmitters